GeneralBots/BotBook/book/chapter-02-the-package-based.md

 Just to increse bot knowledge, intelligence and how they look to us.
-So working on a General Bots project is like to split the work on several packages if needed and work on a package at once or even share the work with collegues, agencies or development companies to more advanced package building.

-composite packages on GeneralBots:
+So working on a General Bots project is like to split the work on several packages if needed and work on a package at once or even share the work with collegues, agencies or development companies to more advanced package building.composite packages on GeneralBots:

  .gbai
  .gbapp